• Facebook

 • Find the hideout of the famous Australian bushranger Thunderbolt.
 The path to the hideout is signed, and parking is available.
 Nearby are remnants of the Brisbane Line tank traps from WWII.
 In the course of the war there were up to 10,000 troops stationed in the area.

-• Step back in time and take a trip on the Southern Downs Steam Railway.
+• Step back in time and take a trip on the Downs Explorer.

 Southern Downs